brikis98/yevgeniy-brikman-homepage/_posts/2022-05-09-the-coaching-habit.md

 Here are the ideas I found useful:

-## Ask more questions.
+## Ask more questions

 The goal of this book is to help you become a better manager by borrowing techniques from coaching.
 In particular, the key idea is that sometimes, as a manager, you get far better results from asking questions than from providing answers or advice.

-"This is why, in a nutshell, advice is overrated.
+> This is why, in a nutshell, advice is overrated.
 I can tell you something, and it's got a limited chance of making its way into your brain's hippocampus, the region that encodes memory.
-If I can ask you a question and you generate the answer yourself, the odds increase substantially."
+If I can ask you a question and you generate the answer yourself, the odds increase substantially.

 The book recommends 7 questions that most managers will find useful in a variety of situations.